Planning Your Aruba EdgeConnect SD-WAN MVE Deployment

 |MVE 4/16||4||16 GB||30 GB||Adjustable from 20 Mbps to 10 Gbps|

 |MVE 8/32||8||32 GB||30 GB||Adjustable from 20 Mbps to 10 Gbps|

 |MVE 12/48||12||48 GB||30 GB||Adjustable from 20 Mbps to 10 Gbps|

 * IP Transit access is symmetric, redundant, diverse, and includes DDoS scrubbing protection.
 IP Transit access is adjustable through the Transit VXC connection that you attach to the MVE.

 These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items:

 Any increase on the network data stream load can degrade performance.
 For example, establishing secure tunnels with IPsec, adding traffic path steering, or using deep packet inspection (DPI) can impact the maximum throughput speed.

 What if I need more MVE capacity in the future?

-Provision another MVE instance, add it to your SD-WAN overlay network, and split the workload between the two MVEs.
+You can provision another MVE instance, add it to your SD-WAN overlay network, and split the workload between the two MVEs.

-Provision a larger MVE instance, add it to your SD-WAN overlay network, migrate connections from the old MVE to the new larger MVE, and then retire the old MVE.
+You can provision a larger MVE instance, add it to your SD-WAN overlay network, migrate connections from the old MVE to the new larger MVE, and then retire the old MVE.